True Neutrality as a New Type of Flavour

 indicate that

 their formation in the processes

 is forbidden by a charge conservation law.

-Basing on the above-noted contradictions one can think that both $T_{l^{A}}$ and $T_{\overline{l}^{A}}$ in any of (\ref{28}), (\ref{34}) and (\ref{45}) must have the opposite signs.
-In other words, charge nonconservation in decays (\ref{60}) and (\ref{70}) assumed the existence of relations among the flavours
+Basing on the above-noted contradictions one can think that both $T_{l^{A}}$ and $T_{\overline{l}^{A}}$ in any of (\ref{33}), (\ref{39}) and (\ref{50}) must have the opposite signs.
+In other words, charge nonconservation in the decays (\ref{65}) and (\ref{75}) assumed the existence of relations among the flavours

-From such a point of view, each of (\ref{61}) and (\ref{62}) can be leaded to his truly physical form
+From such a point of view, each of (\ref{66}) and (\ref{67}) can be leaded to his truly physical form

-and equations (\ref{68}) and (\ref{69}) in this case are replaced by the inequalities
+and equations (\ref{73}) and (\ref{74}) in this case are replaced by the inequalities

-Choices of types (\ref{71})-(\ref{73}) establish in addition a flavour symmetrical picture of elastic scattering, in which the absence of parity nonconservation connected with (\ref{27}), (\ref{33}) and (\ref{44}) is explained by the availability of fundamentally important differences in the charges as well as in the masses \cite{7} of vector and axial-vector fermions.
+Choices of types (\ref{76})-(\ref{78}) establish in addition a flavour symmetrical picture of elastic scattering in which the absence of parity nonconservation connected with (\ref{32}), (\ref{38}) and (\ref{49}) is explained by the availability of fundamentally important differences in the charges as well as in the masses [17] of vector and axial-vector fermions.
+Without loss of generality, we may write

 These consequences of flavour symmetry just and give the possibility to understand the hypothesis about unidenticality of fermions of the vector and axial-vector nature